OpenMS/OpenMS-docs/docs/tutorials/TOPP/general-introduction.md

 can rescue parameters whose name did not change into the new version by using [INIUpdater](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/UTILS_INIUpdater.html) tool by calling it with (a list of) outdated
 INI and/or TOPPAS files.
 See the INIUpdater tool description for details.
 This will remove invalid parameters and add new parameters (if available) while retaining values for unchanged parameters.
-As an alternative to the INIUpdater, use the commandline by calling the TOPP tool from which the ini originated and combining `-write_ini` and `-ini`, e.g.,
+As an alternative to the INIUpdater, use the command line by calling the TOPP tool from which the ini originated and combining `-write_ini` and `-ini`, e.g.,

 ```
 FileInfo -ini old_fi.ini -write_ini fi.ini